SSH Connection using a terminalΒΆ

 • authentication credentials: Pitt username (all lowercase) and password

-The syntax to connect to the CRC login node from your terminal commandline is
+The syntax to connect to the CRCD login node from your terminal commandline is

 ssh -X username@h2p.crc.pitt.edu